signzy

 How many types of government identification numbers are there?

-Giving an exact number of how many types of Government Identification Numbers there are is quite hard since there are plenty of countries, and each country uses their own methods to assign identification numbers to their citizens.
+Giving an exact number of how many types of government identification numbers exist is hard since there are plenty of countries, and each uses its own methods to assign identification numbers to citizens.

 There are three main umbrellas that cover most government-issued identification numbers worldwide.

 • Social Security Number (SSN): The Social Security Administration hands out these nine digits to track your work earnings.
 When retirement rolls around, they look at this record to calculate your monthly check.
-The same goes for disability payments if something happens to you.
+The same goes for disability payments.

 • Individual Taxpayer Identification Number (ITIN): The IRS has created ITINs for immigrants, foreign workers, and their children who need to file returns.
 No SSN?
 No problem — you still have to pay taxes.